 \section{Conclusion and future works}

-We proposed a new class of ABCs for the Helmholtz equation, which is parametrised by a tuple $(L,N)$; The ABCs of type $(L,N)$ are derived from the layerwise constant PMLs with $L$ absorbing layers using the $Q_N$ finite element in conjunction with the $N$-point Gauss-Legendre quadrature reduced integration.
+We proposed a new class of ABCs for the Helmholtz equation, which is parametrised by a tuple $(L,N)$.
+The ABCs of type $(L,N)$ are derived from the layerwise constant PMLs with $L$ absorbing layers using the $Q_N$ finite element in conjunction with the $N$-point Gauss-Legendre quadrature reduced integration.
 The proposed ABCs generalise the PMDLs \cite{GuddatiLim2006}, including them as type $(L,1)$, which is known to outperform the standard PMLs and to show equivalent performances to the CRBCs \cite{HagstromWarburton2009}, in terms of the accuracy and also in terms of the insensitivity to the choice of the parameters.
 The proposed ABCs of type $(L,N)$ inherit these favourable properties.
 Like the PMDLs, the proposed ABCs only involve a single Helmholtz-like equation over the entire computational domain, even in existence of edges and corners.
 As a generalisation of the PMDLs, for any $N\in\mathbb{N}$, the proposed ABCs allow for a monolithic discretisation of the physical and the artificial domains as long as a $Q_N$ finite element is used in the physical domain.
 These features were validated in the one- and three-dimensional numerical examples.
-Moreover, having given more insight, the analysis that we performed in this work using the Jacobi polynomials strongly motivated by \cite{Ainsworth2004} potentially advance the fields of ABCs in related areas.
+The analysis presented in this work were motivated by \cite{Ainsworth2004}, and appreciated the properties of the Jacobi polynomials.
+We believe that this analysis gives more insight into the problems and potentially advance the fields of ABCs in related areas.